sferrini/sferrini.github.io/_posts/2016-07-30-pwnable-kr-uaf.markdown

    118: 000000000040123a    41 FUNC    WEAK   DEFAULT   13 Human::~Human()
 ```

-At this point it's preatty clear what we have to do.
+At this point it's pretty clear what we have to do.
 We have to allocate some memory with the `after` option, to simulate a real `Man` object but with the `vtable` pointer modified in order to call the `give_shell` function instead of `introduce` when we do the `use` option.

 If `0x401570` is the `vtable`'s address and we call `introduce` which is at `0x401578` it means that the call we do is at offset `0x401578`-`0x401570` = __8__.
 Now we can subtract the offset from the `vtable`'s address to obtain the modified pointer: